What Is a Screening Lung CT?

 Based on results from the National Lung Screening Trial (NLST), new national guidelines recommend an annual Screening Lung CT for:

-• Smokers aged 55 to 77 years who have smoked for 30 pack-years or more (Pack-year smoking history is calculated by multiplying the number of years you have smoked by the number of packs you smoke a day).
+- Smokers aged 55 to 77 years who have smoked for 30 pack-years or more (pack-year smoking history is calculated by multiplying the number of years you have smoked by the number of packs you smoke per day).

 - Ex-smokers aged 55 to 77 years who quit smoking less than 15 years ago with a smoking history of 30 pack-years or more.